This claims provider queries Active Directory or any LDAP to add search capabilities to the people picker in trusted authentication (typically ADFS).

 provider is not removed and that causes issues when you re-install it.

 To uninstall safely, deactivate the farm feature before retracting the solution:

 Validate that claims provider was removed: "Get-SPClaimProvider| ft DisplayName".
 If LDAPCP appears, remove it: "Remove-SPClaimProvider LDAPCP"

-LDAPCP has a default mapping between claim types and LDAP attributes, but you can easily change it from “Claims table” page available in Central Administration > Security.
+LDAPCP has a default mapping between claim types and LDAP attributes, but this can be customized in “Claims table” page available in Central Administration/Security.